 The breeds we keep were specifically chosen for their superior eating characteristics, and ability to thrive on our grass based system.
 The high level of intramuscular fat from these breeds, gives the marbling that we know leads to succulent, tasty beef.

-Beef is then dry aged on the bone in the traditional way for four weeks in our own cold stores; it is this maturing process that imparts wonderful flavour characteristics into the beef, and produces superbly tender steaks.
+Beef is then dry aged on the bone in the traditional way for four weeks in our own specialist cold stores, lined with Himalayan Salt blocks.
+It is this maturing process that imparts wonderful flavour characteristics into the beef, and produces superbly tender steaks.

-We’re fortunate to live only 7 miles away from our local abattoir, which means our beef animals have a short, stress free journey to slaughter.
+We’re fortunate to live only 7 miles away from our local abattoir.
+This means our beef animals have a short, stress free journey to slaughter.

-After twenty-eight days the sides are butchered, and the beef is cut to order by our own butcher.
+After twenty-eight days the sides are butchered, and the beef is cut to order by our team of highly skilled butchers

-When you buy beef from us, it will only ever be rare or native breed, it will be suckler bred and it will always have been matured for 28 days prior to butchery.
+When you buy beef from us, it will only ever be rare or native breed., it will be suckler bred and it will always have been matured for a minimum of 28 days prior to butchery.